lynnadelesadler/Portfolio/README.md

 |Lynn Sadler| lynnadelesadler@yahoo.com |

 ## Roadmap
-Check back to this page frequently as we continue to make updates and enhacements!
+Check back to this page frequently as I continue to make updates to display new work I have released and enhacements on the coding and display of this Porfolio!

 ## Authors and acknowledgment

 Sourcecode credit to be given to Lynn Sadler.
+Acknowledgement to Uconn Full Stack Web Developer bootcamp for suppoting me on my developer journey!